-The Long Term Services and Supports group provides coverage to eligible individuals in nursing facilities, home and community based waivers and the PACE program.
-Home and community based waivers programs provide non-institutional long term care services to individuals as an alternative to institutionalization.
-Individuals eligible for waiver services must be potentially eligible for admission to a nursing facility.
+The Long Term Services and Supports group provides coverage to eligible individuals in nursing facilities, home and community-based waivers, and the PACE program.
+Home and community-based waivers and PACE community programs provide non-institutional Long Term services and supports to individuals as an alternative to institutionalization.
+Individuals eligible for waiver and PACE services must be potentially eligible for admission to a nursing facility.